 First the desired outcome is discussed in detail and the proper injection areas on the lips are marked.
 The injection sites will be cleaned, after which a topical anesthetic may be applied, if desired.
 The lip injections are done into the target areas, taking only a few minutes total.
 The marks will be washed away and ice may be applied.

-Those who are looking for a temporary improvement in their lip volume or would like to experience a sense of the results prior to getting a lip augmentation are ideal candidates for lip augmentation.
+Those who are looking for a temporary improvement in their lip volume are ideal candidates for lip augmentation.
 Candidates with allergies to some of the filler materials may be able to choose other filler materials as an alternative.

 There is no recovery period after a dermal filling for lip augmentation, though the area should not be pressed or rubbed for a few days.
 There may be some swelling and bruising.
 Depending on the lip augmentation procedure chosen, there may be an overfilled appearance that should normalize after a few days as the body absorbs some of the filler.